-Rosenstein, Wray Met with Speaker Ryan as Nunes Closed in on Them
+Rosenstein, Wray Met with Speaker Ryan as Nunes Closed in on Them - www.independentsentinel.com

 CNN reported that a source with knowledge of the Ryan meeting said it centered on Nunes’ outstanding document requests related to the dossier and his ongoing threats of contempt of Congress citations — not the special counsel investigation led by former FBI Director Robert Mueller.

-Trey Gowdy suggested that Paul Ryan was critical of Nunes’ aggressive efforts to get the documents.
+Trey Gowdy suggested that Paul Ryan was critical of Nunes’ aggressive efforts to get the documents, according to the fake news outlet Chicago Tribune.

 Nunes has every right and he is the one acting appropriately.
-Gowdy and Ryan need to get with the program.
+Gowdy and Ryan need to get with the program if that report is true.

 As Jason Chaffetz said, the “Deep State is real”.

-Note: Update: 1/5/18: CNN is reporting that Speaker Ryan backed Nunes when he met with Wray and Rosenstein.